kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 ## What’s Kube-scheduler-simulator?

-The simulator’s core feature is its ability to expose the internal decisions of the scheduler.
+The simulator’s core feature is its ability to expose the scheduler's internal decisions.
 The scheduler operates based on the [Scheduling Framework](/concepts/scheduling-eviction/scheduling-framework/), utilizing various plugins at different extension points; filter Nodes (Filter phase), score Nodes (Score phase), and ultimately determine the best Node for the Pod.